 Part of raising a family is building memories that will last a lifetime.
-A trip to Hawaii will create memories not only of what you did, but of a lifestyle-the
+A trip to Hawaii will create memories not only of what you did, but of a lifestyle-the way people related to each other, the way the ocean smelled in the early morning, the way the stars glittered at night, the way the multicolored flowers looked in the full sun, and the time your family spent in a very special place.

-When in Hawaii . . .
+When in Hawaii ...